-In this article, we will see how to stop google sheets from auto-correcting dates.
+In this article, we will learn about Date formatting in Google Sheets.
+Also we will learn about how to stop google sheets from auto-correcting dates.
 Dates are commonly used in google sheets along with many available formats of dates.
 We will discuss data formats and how to stop google sheets from auto-correcting dates into different formats.

 Understanding the Date formatting in Google Sheets